 In the hand, the Model 617 feels and handles like its big brother the Model 686, although it is slightly smaller being a “K” frame revolver.
 The weight, although some would say is excessive for a revolver that fires the lowly .22 LR, says that this revolver is not a mere toy.
 The grip (shown below) is excellent and fits in my hand like it belongs there.
 The standard grip has finger-grooves and a palm swell.
 I found these to be excellent with my Smith & Wesson Model 686 and they feel no different on the Smith & Wesson Model 617.

 While the standard grips are great, custom grips are greater as they add that personalized touch.
-Perusing the Altamont Company website, I came a across the S&W K Square BATELEUR® Silverblack Spanish Diamond grip shown below.
-I’ll update this article when the Altamont grips are added.
-But I need your help.
-If you think that the Altamont grip is better than the stock grip, raise your hands.
+Perusing the Altamont Company website, I came a across the SKR-BCO6-SPD, a S&W K/L Round Conversion BATELELEUR Silverback Spanish Diamond grip.
+The fit is excellent and the look not only enchanting but serviceable. .

 In the hand, you just want to roll that hammer back, squeeze the trigger, and let that hammer drop, which you can do, but I and Smith & Wesson agree that this revolver should not be “dry fired” unless you want to peen the chambers of the cylinder.
 I have used #4-6 plastic anchors in the past with good results; albeit, they must be changed frequently.
 However, changing these out is much cheaper than replacing a damaged cylinder.
 They may be good for two or three impacts from the hammer.